arlac77/aggregate-async-iterator/README.md

 Aggregate items from sevaral async iterators into one.
 Items are collected round robin from the sources.
-The 2nd. round of items will only be delivered after all sources have delivered their 1st. round.
+The 2nd. round of items will only be delivered after all sources have delivered their 1st. round (or reached their end).

 ### Parameters